This case study isn’t yet optimised for mobile.

 2022

-A behaviorally-grounded Focus Mode redesign backed by expert research and concept testing - including system blueprints, validation roadmap, and UI mockups.
+A behaviorally-grounded product redesign supported by expert research and concept testing.- including system blueprints, validation roadmap, and UI mockups.

 Beams' Focus Mode aimed to reduce "context switching" but failed to gain traction with users.
 The team knew something was wrong but couldn't identify what.